 - true north - (see also: magnetic north) the direction, along the surface of the Earth, toward the point where Earth's imaginary axis of rotation intersects Earth's surface in the northern hemisphere.

 - ultraviolet - the region of the electromagnetic spectrum that falls outside of the visible, just beyond violet.
 Defined in the scientific community as electromagnetic radiation between 200 and 390 nanometers in wavelength.

-- Universal Coordinated Time - replaced GMT as the world reference for time.
+- UTC (Coordinated Universal Time) - replaced GMT as the world reference for time.
 UTC is based on atomic clock time, with leap seconds added when necessary to match earth-motion time.
 Many data sets collected around the world are recorded with a UTC time stamp to avoid the confusion associated with time zones and daylight saving time.
 For more information, straight from the United States' official timekeepers, see the National Institute of Standards and Technology (NIST) World Time Scales.
 For the correct UTC time, see NIST's Official U.S. Time.

 - vernal equinox - the point on the celestial sphere at which the plane of Earth's orbit crosses the plane of Earth's equator, moving from south to north.
 This point defines zero hours right ascension.
 See Ecliptic Figure.

 - visible light - the region of the electromagnetic spectrum that is seen by the human eye.
 Defined by scientists as falling between 390 and 780 nm in wavelength.
 Visible light contains all of the colors seen in a rainbow: violet, indigo, blue, green, yellow, orange and red.
 Also known, in scientific circles, as short wave radiation, because the wavelengths involved are shorter than longwave (infra red) radiation.